 Before we get into your epic style recommendations, we should probably cover some basics.
 Most guys own a blazer.
 Most guys also don't really know how to wear it.
 When you were a growing lad, you probably received some advice on wearing a sports coat, and you probably overvalued it as a piece of formal wear.
 Let's correct a few notions.

 A blazer is great for casual clothing.
 It's not gym shorts and a stained undershirt level of casual, but the idea is for you to look effortlessly stylish and attractive.
 Your blazer doesn't have to be part of a business suit.
 It can be more fun.

-Unless you’re cold, you can leave it unbuttoned.
+Unless you're cold, you can leave it unbuttoned.
 The casual blazer look should reveal some style underneath the jacket layer.
-Your shirts, sweaters, vests, ties and other choices will be clearly visible.
-It’s part of the look, and it helps you portray whatever it is you’re after.
+Your shirts, sweaters, vests, ties, and other choices will be visible.
+It's part of the look, and it helps you portray whatever it is you're after.

 Epic Combos to Show Off Your Style

-That’s enough preamble.
-Let’s get into the style lesson.
+That's enough preamble.
+Let's get into the style lesson.
 There are countless combos of blazers and pants that you can try.
-We can’t even begin to list them all, but everything below is a sure knockout outfit.
-If you have any desire to appear suave and stylish, these combos will show that you have taste and that you aren’t just mindlessly following trends.
+We can't even begin to list them all, but everything below is a sure knockout outfit.
+If you have any desire to appear sophisticated and stylish, these combos will show that you have taste and aren't just mindlessly following trends.

 Blue on the Top, Party on the Bottom

 We might be having a little too much fun with this.
 It's not a party on the bottom unless you think bold, white pants make for a party.
 The navy/white combo is a classic.
 Derived from military dress uniforms, it creates a clean look that is simultaneously masculine and semi-formal but without being over the top in either regard.
 If you're not ready to explore the many unique blazer styles out there, this is a great way to break into the look.
 It's great on everyone; you really can't go wrong, especially if you're going to be on a boat.